Luso-Asians: Luso-Asians in Portugal

-A large part of Portugal's Asian community is composed of people of Luso-Asian origin from Goa, Daman and Diu, Macau and Timor Leste as well as Asian migrants of no Luso connection such as the Ismailis.
-The Luso-Asian community dates back to the sixteenth-century age of discovery.
-The Indian annexation of Goa, Damman, and Diu and the independence of Mozambique and Angola resulted in an increased number of people of Luso-Asian origin in Portugal.
-There was also some emigration from Macau and Timor Leste.
+A large part of Portugal's Asian community is composed of people of Luso-Asian origin from Goa, Daman and Diu, Macau and Timor-Leste as well as Asian migrants of no Luso connection such as the Ismailis.
+The Luso-Asian community dates back to the sixteenth-century Age of Discovery.
+The Indian annexation of Goa, Daman, and Diu and the independence of Mozambique and Angola resulted in an increased number of people of Luso-Asian origin in Portugal.
+There was also some emigration from Macau and Timor-Leste.

 Most Luso-Asians from Macau and Hong Kong settled in the Lisbon area, though there are smaller numbers in Porto, Faro, Setúbal and Coimbra.

 Famous Luso-Asians in Portugal include: